-The Care Experienced Children and Young Person's attainment co-ordinator works closely with the multi-agency partnership to ensure a connected and co-ordinated approach with a key focus in supporting the attainment and achievement of our care experienced children and young people.
+The Care Experienced Children and Young Person's Attainment Coordinator works closely with the multi-agency partnership to ensure a connected and coordinated approach with a key focus in supporting the attainment and achievement of our care experienced children and young people.
 Notable progress has been made in this space during this reporting period compared to 2022/23.
-Care experienced children and young people are performing much better in numeracy, literacy, reading and writing.
+Care experienced children and young people (CYPE) are performing much better in numeracy, literacy, reading and writing.

-The tables below show the narrowing of the attainment gap of our care experienced young people in comparison to their non-care experienced peers across our Primary settings:
+Tables 7, 8 and 9 below show the narrowing of the attainment gap of our care experienced young people in comparison to their non-care experienced peers across our Primary settings: